jenkinsci/cloudbees-disk-usage-simple-plugin/README.md

-This is a silly simply disk usage thing.
+This is a silly simple disk usage thing.

 When installed - it will use "du" command to estimate the size of jobs.
 It does this with ionice to ensure it doesn't use too much io, and one job dir at a time.